-The truth is that paternity test is fairly simple in this day and age.
-Paternity testing merely involves swabbing the inside the mouth of the alleged father or fathers and the child.
+The truth is that the paternity test is fairly simple in this day and age.
+Paternity testing merely involves swabbing the inside the mouth of the alleged father or father and the child.
 There is no swab ordinarily needed from the mother.
-From there, the identify of the father can be easily found.
+From there, the identity of the father can be easily found.

 Some may wonder whether a child can be tested in the womb.
 Unlike a mouth swab, this can take place through the taking of blood from the mother and the alleged father.
 The truth, however, is that most parties and courts simply wait until after the birth given the invasiveness of taken blood and the potential risk to the unborn baby.